wgsateam/puppet-supervisor/README.md

   For instance, `init.pp` has code that should rather belong into `install.pp`.
 * Add more unit tests and specs.
 * Add Travis CI setup.
+* Add rollback/remove functionality to complete purge Supervisord related packages and configuration files from a machine.

 <a name="changelog"></a>